havesomepham/SheInnovates2023/README.md

 # Motion-Activated Shortcuts: Hand Motion Detection via Webcam

 ## Project Description
-Using the webcam via OpenCV, we use a machine learning solutions (MediaPipe) to detect a hand and detect horizontal movement of a fingertip to activate a shortcut or action.
+Using the webcam via OpenCV, we use a machine learning solution (MediaPipe) to detect a hand and detect horizontal movement of a fingertip to activate a shortcut or action.

 ## Installation
 1. Clone this repository to your local machine